dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 post_summary: "Constructing a Fantasy Football draft assistance algorithm using Gaussian Kernel Density Estimation (Gaussian KDE) Part Two: Building the User Interface.
 Given my cross-sectional dataset from a variety of different fantasy football prediction sources, I implemented a DAsHA, a tool into which I could feed (a) the current draft position and (b) players already picked, and return as much data as possible for me to pick the best player that round."
 ---

-### Part Two -- building the user interface to run alongside the draft
+### Part Two -- building the user interface to assist with real-time drafting

 In [part one](/2020/11/13/building-a-fantasy-football-draft-assistance-algorithm-part-1.html) of this post, I collected and prepared a bunch of data that I needed to generate a fantasy football draft assistant, and exported all of that data to a `.csv` file.
 Now that I had all the data, it was time to implement the user interface for DAsHA -- I wanted to make a tool into which I could feed (a) the current draft position and (b) players already picked, and return as much data as possible for me to pick the best player per position.
 Here's how I went about doing that.

 ## Getting Started

-For starters, I did a bit of data cleanup so that the player scores could be displayed in a user-friend way.
+First, I did a bit of data cleanup so that the player scores could be displayed in a user-friend way.
 I also had to import all the necessary libraries to run my model.
-Enter my second Jupyter Notebook: `DAsHA_User_Interface`.
+Enter my second Jupyter Notebook: `DAsHA_User_Interface.ipynb`.

 ```python
 import numpy as np